moekimora/lostinstarrail/README.md

 - New gamemode: Survival
   - There's no round limit for the new Survival gamemode, instead you try to play for as many round as possible.
 Each round will have a score condition in order to progress to the next round, increase over time.
 Mods and Filters works the same (except for round mod because there's no round limit)
 - Several changes
-  - Seed now randomly generates from 5 to 16 characters max instead of 1 to 16
+  - Seed now randomly generates from **5** to **16** characters max instead of **1** to **16**
   - Removed Pan and Zoom, replaced with Gamemodes: Standard and Survival

 ## v1.0.291
 - Small bug fixes and minor improvements
   - There's a bug where if you choose Herta Space Station and play Survival mode, the website will crash.
-The same will happen when playing Herta Space Station in Standard Mode with the number of rounds > 58.
+The same will happen when playing Herta Space Station in Standard Mode with the number of rounds > **58**.
 This is currently being fixed.
   - There is now a new (Req: ) appearing in Survival mode.
 You need to get a score equal or higher than the requirements in order to continue.
 Also the requirements will increase over time.
   - New display for Survival mode, instead of "Final Score", it is "You survived for x round(s)"
-  - Seed can only be entered up to 16 characters now.
+  - Seed can only be entered up to **16** characters now.

 ## v1.0.292
 - Small bug fixes and minor improvements
   - Fixed a bug where you can disable both gamemodes, if press Play, it automatically play as Survival mode.
 This is now fixed.
   - UI overhall (i fixed a lot of my janky ChatGPT code lol)
   - Fixing bugs, fixing bugs...

+## v1.0.293
+- Small bug fixes and minor improvements
+  - You can now select round from **1** to **99**.
+  - There's a bug where if you select 1 round, the game continues until you played for 2 rounds.
+The bug that took the longest to fix somehow, now fixed.
+  - Better UI for smaller resolutions, still shit on mobile tho lol.
+  - Improved code for better performance.

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.